folkertvanheusden/ipfixer/README.md

 what it is
 ----------

-ipfixer is a collector for IPFIX data.
+ipfixer is a collector for IPFIX and NetFlow v9 data.
 This data is captured and then stored in e.g. a MondoDB database.

 compiling